frederik-schmidt/Disaster-response/README.md

 > python run.py
 ```

-After launching, new messages can be classified, as shown in the screenshot below.
+After launching, open the link `http://127.0.0.1:3000` in your browser to open the web app.
+Here, new messages can be classified, as shown in the screenshot below.

 ![alt text](/img/web_app.png "Disaster Response Project")